 - • Take introductory courses related to majors you are interested in exploring.
 Consider what classes you enjoy and what classes are a struggle.

 - • Meet with four-year college representatives and major advisors.
 Take advantage of transfer activities on campus - college fairs, transfer workshops and advising appointments.
-Quarterly events are listed on the College Transfer calendar.
+Quarterly events are listed on the Advising & Transfer Events Calendar.

 - • Attend information sessions for majors that you are interested in and visit major departments at four-year colleges and universities.
 If you are interested in the University of Washington, check out the University of Washington’s Transfer Thursday schedule.